Parties

 Conservative

-Badenoch's response has not been to defend the 2024 manifesto.
-It has been to discard it and replace it with harder alternatives on almost every front.
+Badenoch's answer has not been to defend the 2024 manifesto but to discard it, and to replace it with harder positions on almost every front.

-On climate the manifesto reaffirmed the 2050 net zero target as legally binding, with small modular reactors, carbon capture clusters and trebled offshore wind.
-On 18 March 2025 Badenoch formally abandoned the target, calling it "impossible" and "fantasy politics."
-Carbon Brief noted she offered no alternative target and cited no evidence for her claim that meeting net zero would require "bankrupting" the country.
-The Climate Change Committee estimated the net cost of reaching net zero at £100 billion over 25 years, roughly £4 billion per year or 0.2 percent of GDP.
-The Confederation of British Industry reported that the net zero economy was growing three times faster than other sectors.
-By January 2026 Badenoch had escalated from abandoning the target to calling for repeal of the Climate Change Act itself.
-As a government minister in 2022 she had touted the "opportunity" for "growth and revitalised communities" from the "clean energy revolution."
-The reversal took three years.
+The manifesto had reaffirmed the legally binding 2050 net zero target.
+On 18 March 2025 Badenoch abandoned it, calling it "impossible" and "fantasy politics."
+Carbon Brief's factcheck found she offered no alternative target and no evidence for the claim that meeting net zero would bankrupt the country; the Climate Change Committee has put the net cost at about £100 billion over 25 years, and the CBI reported the net zero economy growing three times faster than the rest.
+By January 2026 she had gone further, calling for repeal of the Climate Change Act itself, the law her own party passed in 2019 and that, as a minister in 2022, she had praised for its "growth and revitalised communities."

-On the European Convention on Human Rights the manifesto pledged the Conservatives would remain within the ECHR, legislating only to disregard interim Rule 39 orders from Strasbourg.
-On 4 October 2025 Badenoch announced that leaving the ECHR and repealing the Human Rights Act is now official party policy.
-She commissioned Lord Wolfson KC, the shadow Attorney General, to lead a legal review.
-The manifesto position survived 15 months.
-Amnesty International accused the party of "scapegoating people fleeing persecution" to strip civil rights protections from British citizens.
-Badenoch cited the Rochdale grooming gang ringleaders Adil Khan and Qari Abdul Rauf, who fought deportation using Article 8 right to family life, as justification.
-Rauf gave up his Pakistani citizenship to prevent removal and is still in Rochdale.
+On the European Convention on Human Rights the manifesto had promised to stay in, legislating only to ignore interim Rule 39 orders.
+On 4 October 2025 Badenoch made leaving the Convention and repealing the Human Rights Act official policy, backed by a legal review from the shadow attorney general Lord Wolfson KC.
+Amnesty International accused the party of scapegoating people fleeing persecution.
+Badenoch's example was the Rochdale grooming case, where two ringleaders used the Article 8 right to family life to resist deportation; one, Qari Abdul Rauf, renounced his Pakistani citizenship to block removal and remains in Rochdale.

 Conservative's manifesto vs record, 11 themes →